realivanivani/realivanivani.github.io/_posts/2025-01-29-ai-assistant-livekit.md

   - voice assistant
   - LLM
 ---

-## Implementing AI Voice and Video Agents with Livekit: A Straightforward Approach ##

 In this blog post, we will discuss the implementation of AI-powered voice and video agents using the Livekit platform.
 Our experience demonstrates that setting up these agents is a straightforward process, especially with the comprehensive documentation and tutorials available on the Livekit website.
 We have successfully implemented two versions of these agents: one focused solely on voice interaction and another that incorporates both voice and visual assistance.